 Yes!
 In 2012 Costa-Paz demonstrated ACL tears can heal on their own confirmed by MRI (9).
 He followed patients with known ACL tears who opted against surgery.
 At follow-up, they had healing of their ACL tears confirmed by MRI.
 Stem cells can also heal ACL tears.

 The Centeno-Schultz Clinic pioneered the use of bone marrow-derived stem cells in the treatment of ACL tears.
 The procedure which is termed the Perc-ACLR (percutaneous ACL reconstruction) was developed in 2011.
 Two studies have been published to date in peer-reviewed journals (10) (11).
 The 2018 study demonstrated that 77% of patients showed significant improvement in objective integrity in the ACL at 8 months (10).
-These patients also went back to full sports activity at a very high rate and low re-tear rates.
+These patients also went back to full sports activity at a very high rate and low re-tear rates, proving ACL tear treatment without surgery is indeed possible (and preferable, too!)
 PRP has also been successfully used in the treatment of partial-thickness ACL tears with good results (12).
 The injection is not easy and can not be performed by your family doctor or orthopedic surgeon.
 Click below to see my Centeno-Schultz Clinic ACL injection

 The ACL is a critical ligament in the knee that provides support and is susceptible to injury.
 ACL surgery involves the replacement of the torn ACL with a graft or a patient’s tendon.
 ACL surgery success rate depends upon the issue being evaluated.
 Retear rates increase over time and more common in patients under 25 years of age.
 Knee instability, diminished performance and increase risk of arthritis are common in patients who undergo ACL surgical reconstruction.
 Stem cell treatment is an effective treatment option without the risk of knee instability, arthritis or diminished performance.